rasmusab/distribution_diagrams/readme.md

 If you don't want to bother with generating your own images you can download png and svg images for all the distributions [here](https://raw.github.com/rasmusab/distribution_diagrams/master/distribution_diagrams.zip).
 The actual script that generated the images is available [here](https://raw.github.com/rasmusab/distribution_diagrams/master/create_diagrams.R) which might be useful to look at as it contains many examples of how `plot_dist` works.

 I've also made a nifty template you can use together with the open-source [Libre Office Draw](http://www.libreoffice.org/features/draw/) that makes it really easy to make Kruschke style diagrams.
 Download the template [here](https://raw.github.com/rasmusab/distribution_diagrams/master/krusche_style_diagrams_template.odg).
 A file with some extra distributions for Libre Office Draw is available [here](https://raw.github.com/rasmusab/distribution_diagrams/master/extra_distributions.odg).
+For these templates to work the [Math component](https://www.libreoffice.org/discover/math/) of Libre Office needs to be installed.

-I also made a short screencast that shows how to use this template:
+I also made a short screencast that shows how to use the Libre Office template:

 [![Screencast video link](screencast_image.jpeg)](http://youtu.be/uSJ2S900UHA)